Committee Descriptions

 Ad Hoc Committees

-Disability, Inclusion and Accessibility (DIAC) (ad hoc): We are thrilled to announce SIOP’s new Disability, Inclusion and Accessibility committee which seeks to help SIOP become a barrier-free society by raising awareness of issues of disability and disability identity in the workforce and helping improve the experiences of all SIOP members, I-O students, and other people with disabilities in the workforce through science and practice.
-Given its mandate, the committee is composed of scientists and practitioners, U.S. and international members, people with a lived experience of a disability and allies, and people at different career stages.
+Disability, Inclusion and Accessibility (DIAC) (ad hoc): This group seeks to help SIOP become a barrier-free society by raising awareness of issues of disability and disability identity in the workforce and helping improve the experiences of all SIOP members, I-O students, and other people with disabilities through science and practice.
+The ad hoc committee is includes scientists and practitioners, U.S. and international members, people with a lived experience of a disability and allies, and people at different career stages.

-Support, Planning, and Research Committee (SPARC) (ad hoc): The committee consists of the various invited members who serve a 5 year term.
+Support, Planning, and Research Committee (SPARC) (ad hoc): The group consists of invited members who serve a 5 year term.
 The committee’s purpose is to delve into the details of policies that effect the Society and provide reports and/or recommendations to the Executive Board.

 Awards Committees

 Awards Committee: The Awards Committee administers the SIOP awards and the awards, scholarships, and research grants for the SIOP Foundation.
-The Awards Trio, consisting of the Committee Chair, Associate Chair, and Chair-In-Training, selects subcommittee chairs for each of the awards to evaluate nominations and applications.
-Some of the awards are presented to the Executive Board for approval.
+It is divided into a Scholarship and Grants committee and a Recognition Awards committee, each with a leadership trio, consisting of the Chair, Past Chair, and Chair-In-Training The leaders select subcommittee chairs for each of the awards to evaluate nominations and applications.
 Subcommittee members review supporting materials before making a recommendation to the Executive Board.
-Because the recommendations are made at the September meeting of the Executive Board, most work for this committee is done immediately following the SIOP conference and in early summer.

 Task Forces